Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 ### Running with minimal options

-This sample command runs cluster-generate with default parameters.
+This sample command runs cluster-generate with default parameters:

 ```